Forex Broker Regulation: Understanding FCA, ASIC, CySEC and More

 Red Flag: If you can't easily find regulatory information, be suspicious.

-Step 2: Verify on the Regulator's Website
+Step 2: Verify on the FCA Register — A Walkthrough

-- Go to the regulator's official website
+- Go to https://register.fca.org.uk/

 Step 3: Confirm Entity Match